Siddi-2506/Recipe-management-system/README.md

 │── styles.css         # To add styles to add recipes page

+│── index.js           # To add and remove new recipes

 │── recipes.html       # To show the uploaded recipes only to the user who have uploaded

 │── recipes.css        # Adds styles to all the uploaded recipes